yobasystems/alpine-nodejs/README.md

 ## Features

+  * Minimal size only
+    * 12.5 MB and only 2 layers
-  * Minimal size: 37Mb uncompressed, and only 6 layers.
+    * 11.1 MB and only 2 layers :min version
   * Memory usage is minimal on a simple install.
   * Node Version 5.12.0
   * NPM Version 3